nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 3.1 Prerequisites to Configuration

-* X-Road central server.
-In development, this is best run in the mode where auto-approvals are enabled, to be able to register authentication certificates and manage security server clients without taking separate actions at central server, see [UG-CS](#Ref_CS-UG) about ``auto-approve-auth-cert-reg-requests`` and ``auto-approve-client-reg-requests``.
+* X-Road Central Server.
+In development, this is best run in the mode where auto-approvals are enabled, to be able to register authentication certificates and manage Security Server clients without taking separate actions at Central Server, see [UG-CS](#Ref_CS-UG) about ``auto-approve-auth-cert-reg-requests`` and ``auto-approve-client-reg-requests``.
-* Single or multiple security servers to be configured and maintained.
-Supported and tested platforms for the security servers are Ubuntu 18.04/20.04 LTS, Red Hat Enterprise Linux (RHEL) 7/8 on an x86-64 platform, and
+* Single or multiple Security Servers to be configured and maintained.
+Supported and tested platforms for the Security Servers are Ubuntu 18.04/20.04 LTS, Red Hat Enterprise Linux (RHEL) 7/8 on an x86-64 platform, and
 [X-Road Security Server Sidecar](https://github.com/nordic-institute/X-Road-Security-Server-sidecar) running in a Docker container.
-* X-Road security server with subsystem acting as service provider for X-Road management services, in separate security server.
+* X-Road Security Server with subsystem acting as service provider for X-Road management services, in separate Security Server.
-* Toolkit access to configured security servers.
+* Toolkit access to configured Security Servers.

-**NOTE when using X-Road Security Server Sidecar Slim version, all the Toolkit functionality will remain working, but the timestamping service will not be functional on the security server**
+**NOTE when using X-Road Security Server Sidecar Slim version, all the Toolkit functionality will remain working, but the timestamping service will not be functional on the Security Server**

-#### 3.1.1 Toolkit access to security servers
+#### 3.1.1 Toolkit access to Security Servers

-To be able to use the toolkit for configuring security server(s), one of the following access combinations is needed:
+To be able to use the toolkit for configuring Security Server(s), one of the following access combinations is needed:

-1. Access to REST API of configured security server + existing API key.
+1. Access to REST API of configured Security Server + existing API key.
-1. Access to REST API of configured security server + SSH access to the security server machine + X-Road security server administrative credentials.
+1. Access to REST API of configured Security Server + SSH access to the Security Server machine + X-Road Security Server administrative credentials.

-Security server REST API is ordinarily exposed at security server port 4000 and is separated into two parts:
+Security server REST API is ordinarily exposed at Security Server port 4000 and is separated into two parts:
   1. invocable over network -- API calls for performing most of the functionality available from web administration console, accessible with API key.
-  1. invocable only locally (in default configuration), i.e. when accessed via 'localhost' or equivalent and passed security server administrative credentials via HTTP basic access authentication -- API calls that allow API key management operations.
+  1. invocable only locally (in default configuration), i.e. when accessed via 'localhost' or equivalent and passed Security Server administrative credentials via HTTP basic access authentication -- API calls that allow API key management operations.

 ##### 3.1.1.1 Using API keys